 Yukon / Gold-digger

 Yukon is an unusual point-trick game, which appears in several English-language card game books.
 The earliest that I know of being Vernon Quinn's "50 Card Games for Children" (1933), which asserts that it was based on an old German game and was popular during the American Gold Rush.
 It is played with 5-card hands, players drawing a replacement card from the stock after each trick.
 The jacks, known as Yukons, are the most valuable cards and function as trumps, the spade jack being highest and the others equal.
-Rules of Yukon can be found on Howard Fosdick's web site.
+Rules of Yukon can be found on this archive copy of Howard Fosdick's web page.

 Gold-digger is a similar game found in several Scandinavian books.
 It is known as Guldgrävare in Swedish, Guldgraverne in Danish and Gullgravere in Norwegian.
 There are several differences from Yukon:

 - The card values are: spade jack 15, other jacks 11, kings 3, queens 2, tens 10, aces 5.
 As in Yukon, the numeral cards 2-9 have no value, so there are 129 points in the pack in total.

 - Below the Gold-digger (jack), the cards of each suit rank K-Q-10-9-..., the ace being the lowest card of each suit.

 - The game can be played as a single deal,or as a series of deals with a target of 250 points to win the game, or sometimes 500 in the four-player partnership game.
 The final hand is played out and the player or team with most points wins.

 - In the event of a tie for most points, either in a single deal game or after the final hand of a series, the player or team who took the ace of spades in the last hand wins.